- Published on:

 Voluntary Resignation

 When the employee decides to terminate the employment relationship voluntarily (common resignation).
-If the worker didn't give advance notice (usually 15 days notice or according to contract), they must pay the employer the equivalent of one week's salary for lack of notice.
-Regarding their rights, the resigning employee is entitled to unused vacation, proportional thirteenth month until the exit date, and accumulated seniority bonus (provided they have completed more than 2 years of work, as the bonus is paid upon termination of relationships of more than 2 years).
+If the worker did not give written notice with the required advance (article 222), they must pay the employer the equivalent of one week's salary, deductible from the seniority bonus.
+The resigning employee is entitled to unused vacation, proportional thirteenth month, and proportionally accumulated seniority bonus (in indefinite-term contracts), from the start of the employment relationship.

 Justified Resignation